Albert Bunjaki: Personal life

-Bunjaki was born in Pristina, SFR Yugoslavia by Kosovo Albanian parents from Glogovac.
-In 1991, after a conscription call from the Yugoslav People's Army, Bunjaki decided to reject the call and leave for Sweden.
-For this action, he was sentenced to 20 years' imprisonment in absentia.
-Upon arriving in Sweden, he changed his surname from Bunjaku to Bunjaki.
+Bunjaki was born in Pristina, SFR Yugoslavia, to Albanian parents originally from Drenas, Kosovo.
+In 1991, following a conscription call from the Yugoslav People's Army, he refused to serve and left for Sweden, where he subsequently settled in the Karlstad area of Värmland.
+For refusing conscription, he was sentenced in absentia to 20 years' imprisonment.
+After arriving in Sweden, he changed his surname from Bunjaku to Bunjaki.